-Required at Initial Determination Required at Redetermination Description [x] [] Applicant identity.
+Required at Initial Determination Required at Redetermination Description Applicant identity.
 Describe how you verify: Parents submitting their application and documents through TX3C are provided a list of acceptable documents in the application.
-Acceptable documents include a driver's license, birth certificate, government-issued photo ID, or US passport.
-Boards review the documentation provided by parents and validate identity information such as name, date of birth, and Social Security number (if voluntarily provided) of parents and children through a data-match process with state and federal databases.
+Acceptable documents include a driver's license, birth certificate, government-issued photo ID, or

-Required at Initial Determination Required at Redetermination Description [X] Applicant's relationship to the child.
+LIC management.
+Depends manifes with a discount of the control of US passport.
+Boards review the documentation provided by parents and validate identity information such as name, date of birth, and Social Security number (if voluntarily provided) of parents and children through a data-match process with state and federal databases. Ø Applicant's relationship to the child.
 Describe how you verify: Parents will upload documents into TX3C.
 Acceptable documentation includes the child's birth certificate or hospital or public health birth record.
 In cases of in loco parentis documentation, Boards must verify the reason that the parent is unavailable to care for the child.
 Examples of acceptable documentation include: Military orders; A document from a licensed medical professional stating the medical condition that makes the parent unable to care for his or her child; A commitment order from a court; and A sworn affidavit attesting to: the circumstances of how and why the caretaker assumed responsibility for the child; the whereabouts of the natural parent(s); the caretaker's relationship to the child; and the length of time the child has been with the caretaker.
 Boards must verify that the caretaker is responsible for the child.
-Examples of acceptable documentation include: Military power of attorney; or A sworn affidavit of temporary custody or guardianship of the child and one of the following: the caretaker's most recent IRS tax return listing the child as a dependent; a letter from a child care center or other independent, nonrelative, verifiable source that can establish the individual's parental and financial responsibility for the child; a letter from an independent school district (ISD); or documentation that the caretaker is receiving TANF benefits on behalf of the child or has received benefits within the past six months.
+Examples of acceptable documentation include: Military power of attorney appointing the caretaker as the guardian of the child; Notarized power of attorney; or A sworn affidavit of temporary custody or guardianship of the child and one of the following: the caretaker's most recent IRS tax return listing the child as a dependent; a letter from a child care center or other independent, nonrelative, verifiable source that can establish the individual's parental and financial responsibility for the child; a letter from an independent school district (ISD); or documentation that the caretaker is receiving TANF benefits on behalf of the child or has received benefits within the past six months.